ppetrovtv/pine_script_docs/source/Pine_Version_3_Migration_Guide.rst

     col = sum == 1 ? white : sum == 2 ? blue : sum == 3 ? red : na
     bgcolor(col)

-Function ``bton`` (abbreviation of 'boolean-to-number') explicitly "converts" any boolean value to a number if you really need this.
+Function ``bton`` (abbreviation of boolean-to-number) explicitly converts any boolean value to a number if you really need this.

 .. |images/V3.png| image:: images/V3.png